-Sources: Kaiser Family Foundation.
-"Medicaid Section 1115 Managed Long-Term Services and Supports Waivers: A Survey of Enrollment, Spending, and Program Policies."
-January 2017.
-Available at: www.kff.org/report-section/medicaid-section-1115-managed-long-term-services-and-supports-waivers-key-findings/; CMS.
+Sources: CMS.
 "Funding to Support Ombudsman Programs".
 September 2016.
+Available at: www.cms.gov/Medicare-Medicaid-Coordination/Medicare-Medicaid-Coordination-Office/FinancialAlignmentInitiative/FundingtoSupportOmbudsmanPrograms.html.

-Available at: www.cms.gov/Medicare-Medicaid-Coordination/Medicare-and-Medicaid-Coordination/Medicare-Medicaid-Coordination-Office/FinancialAlignmentInitiative/ members' input and feedback, as well as engaging in clear communication with stakeholders, specifically around network adequacy and provider payment rates in order to generate positive engagement and buy-in.
-92 In addition, securing support from other state constituencies is important.
+Communicate with and educate all stakeholders.
+States cited the importance of soliciting beneficiary and family members' input and feedback, as well as engaging in clear communication with stakeholders, specifically around network adequacy and provider payment rates to generate positive engagement and buy-in.
+107 In addition, securing support from other state constituencies is important.
 Virginia made concerted efforts to educate state legislators on a one-to-one basis to help them understand program goals and state oversight protocols during design phases for its MLTSS program.
 Securing informed legislative champions prior to implementation to assist their ability to respond to constituents was a high priority.
-It also proactively sought feedback about desired program results and implementation concerns to be able report back on the status of these goals and concerns.
+It also proactively sought feedback about desired program results and implementation concerns to be able to report back on the status of these goals and concerns.